Mighty Joe Young (1998 film): Production

-The project was set up in March 1995 by Joe Roth and Disney Pictures president David Vogel.
-Pre-production started with Rick Baker designing the gorilla and DreamQuest in charge of computer graphic imagery.
-Charlize Theron was cast in April 1997.
+The project was set up in March 1995 by studio chairman Joe Roth and Walt Disney Pictures president David Vogel.
+Pre-production started with Rick Baker designing the gorilla and Dream Quest Images in charge of computer-generated imagery (CGI).
+Theron was cast as Jill in April 1997.

-Cinematographer Donald Peterman suffered head injuries, a broken leg and broken ribs in a crane accident on the film set in 1997.
-His camera platform plummeted 18 ft to the ground when the crane snapped.
-Camera operator, Ray De la Motte, sitting next to Peterman on the crane, was also injured in the accident.
+Cinematographer Donald Peterman suffered head injuries, a broken leg and broken ribs in a crane accident on the film set in 1997 when his camera platform plummeted 18 ft to the ground when the crane snapped.
+Ray De la Motte, the camera operator who was sitting next to Peterman on the crane, was also injured in the accident.
 In most of the film, Joe was portrayed by creature-suit performer John Alexander, who wore a radio-controlled animatronic gorilla mask and full body suit created by special makeup effects artist Rick Baker and his crew at Cinovation Studios.
-To achieve those scenes, Alexander often acted on miniature sets surrounded by blue screen; visual-effects house DreamQuest Images then composited him into footage shot earlier.
+To achieve those scenes, Alexander often acted on miniature sets surrounded by blue screen; special effects house DreamQuest Images then composited him into footage shot earlier.
 Joe as an infant was performed by Verne Troyer.
 For certain scenes, the filmmakers used three full-sized animatronics (one in quadruped, one sitting down, and one in a dead position) also created by Baker's crew.
-For the digital Joe, visual-effects houses DreamQuest Images and Industrial Light & Magic worked on different scenes, using the same model provided by Baker.
+For the digital Joe, special effects houses DreamQuest Images and Industrial Light and Magic worked on different scenes, using the same model provided by Baker.
 Many of these performances were achieved by key-frame animation, but to portray the digital Joe running and jumping, motion-capture data from an infant chimpanzee were used.

 Music

-The music for the film was composed and conducted by James Horner.
+The music for the film was composed by James Horner.
 The soundtrack was released on December 8, 1998.